annalam91/ng-tmdb/README.md

 - The translation to return the original description when you have hit your limit of 5 result per hour.
 - Validation checks on the input.
 - Improve the CSS
+- Fix the error when calling the Yoda translation API.
+Supposed to be POST not GET.